hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Amazon Machine Image (AMI)</summary>

-- It is stored in S3
+- It's stored in S3
+- It contains base OS and any "baked" components
 - **Instance Store-backed AMI**:
 	- It's for instance store backed instance
 	- It creates an instance with an instance store backed root volume